-Giving back is a powerful thing.
-It can fill your life with meaning and purpose, it can empower you to become the best version of yourself, it can introduce you to a loving and caring community, it can provide an outlet for negative emotions, it can give you a more positive outlook on life, and it can keep you committed to your recovery.
+Giving back is powerful.
+It can fill your life with meaning and purpose, empower you to become the best version of yourself, introduce you to a loving and caring community, provide an outlet for negative emotions, give you a more positive outlook on life, and keep you committed to your recovery.

-This [holiday season](https://mountainside.com/blog/recovery/avoiding-holiday-stress-for-your-recovery), take advantage of one of the greatest gifts that recovery has given you: the opportunity to give back to others.
+This holiday season, take advantage of one of the greatest gifts that recovery has given you: the chance to give back to others.
 There is no shortage of volunteering opportunities, so find what you’re passionate about and get involved.
-Below are some ideas to help you get started.
+Below are some ideas to help you get started:

 Help Others Stay Warm This Winter

-As the temperatures drop, families in deep financial trouble must decide between providing their children with food or a warm coat, and homeless individuals are left to brave the elements on the streets.
-For many struggling this season, a coat can be life-saving.
-Something as simple as going through your closet and donating a few coats can make a tremendous impact in their lives.
-A great way to make an even bigger impact is by encouraging your friends and family to participate or setting up a coat drive at your job.
+As the temperatures drop, struggling families must decide between providing their children with food or a warm coat, and the homeless are left to brave the elements on the streets.
+For many this season, a coat can be life-saving.
+Something as simple as going through your closet and donating a warm items can make a tremendous impact to the life of another.
+A great way to make an even bigger impact is by encouraging your friends and family to participate, or by setting up a coat drive at your job.

 There are several non-profits that organize coat drives.
 You can find where to donate using One Warm Coat’s drop off location finder, or by reaching out to your local community center, homeless shelters, and churches.